Albert-Gao/blog/source/_posts/how-to-declare-a-function-type-variable-in-typescript.md

 <!--more-->

-## Solution 1 - any:
+## Solution 1 - any

-OK, this is the most ugly way to achieve it, you can simply declare a variable as 'any' type, then after, you can assign it a function to it.
+OK, this is the most ugly way to achieve it, you can simply declare a variable as `any` type, then later, you can assign a function to it.
 It's not recommend.

 ```javascript
 let a:any;